History of the South Korea national football team: Hiddink's magic

+Guus Hiddink is widely regarded as the most successful manager in South Korean football history.

 On 18 December 2000, the KFA named Dutch coach Guus Hiddink as the manager of the team for the 2002 FIFA World Cup, co-hosted in South Korea.
 At the 2001 FIFA Confederations Cup, they lost 5–0 against France, the eventual champions, and failed to advance to the semi-finals although defeating Australia and Mexico.
-South Korean journalists criticized Hiddink and gave him a nickname "Oh-dae-ppang", which means five to nothing in Korean, when South Korea lost 5–0 again in the friendly match against Czech Republic after the Confederations Cup.
+South Korean journalists criticized Hiddink and gave him a nickname "Oh-dae-ppang", which means five to nothing in Korean, when South Korea lost 5–0 again in the friendly match against the Czech Republic after the Confederations Cup.
 At the 2002 CONCACAF Gold Cup, South Korea finished in fourth place with two draws and three losses without a win.
 However, they showed their improvement in friendly matches against European teams just before the World Cup.

 South Korea co-hosted the 2002 World Cup tournament with Japan.
 Having never won a game in the World Cup previously, the South Korean team achieved their first ever victory in a World Cup with a 2–0 victory against Poland when the tournament began.
-Their next game was against the United States and earned a 1–1 draw, with striker Ahn Jung-hwan scoring a late game equalizer.
+Their next game was against the United States where they earned a 1–1 draw, with striker Ahn Jung-hwan scoring a late game equalizer.
 Their last game was against Portugal, who earned two red cards in the match, reducing them to nine men.
 Park Ji-sung scored in a 1–0 victory, allowing the South Korean team to qualify for the second round for the first time in their history.
 The team's success led to widespread euphoria from the South Korean public, with many people joining the Red Devils, which gained widespread attention with their passionate support of the team.